 Knowledge is power, but for poor people living in remote areas, access to knowledge is severely limited.
 For example, the Honduran families living in 124 small communities in the remote Locomapa region of mountainous Honduras, (about 3 hours by public bus to a city), live with virtually no access to information about improving or protecting their health.
 No television.
 No internet.
 No mail.
 No periodicals.
 And on average, adults who participate in our cancer screening programs have about 4 years of education.

-In Honduras, the Norris Cotton Cancer Center works with two strategies to bring key cancer prevention information to rural residents.
+In Honduras, Dartmouth Cancer Center works with two strategies to bring key cancer prevention information to rural residents.